woofers/woofers3d/Woofers3D/README.md

 Woofers3D
 ============

-A 3D game API designer to be effortless and simple to use.
+A 3D game API designed to be effortless and simple to use.

 Supports modern features such as Ray Tracing, Chasing Camera, States and 3D Model Importing.

-Built using LibGDX and Bullet Physics.
+Built using LibGDX, Bullet Physics and Box2D.

 ![alt text][gif1]